AcCakyra/lsss/README.md

 All collected SSTs merge with underlying level.
 So, underlying level might reaches its own capacity too and compaction will be called on this level too.

+### Storage

+All files stored into directory provided on creation of DAO instance.
+This directory represents persistent state of k/v storage.
+If provided directory already has some files, lsss will try to read it and use it for searching values for get operations.

 ### Performance

-Note: Tests are were made depending on my naive understanding of OS and disk I/O. So be carefully analyzing this.
+Note: Tests are were made depending on my naive understanding of OS and disk I/O and represent some metrics for quite small workload.
+So be carefully analyzing this.

 Setup:
 A million records per test.
 Each record has a 16 byte key, and a 100 byte value.